PCB Placement & Editing Techniques in Altium Designer

 Geometries of text objects using TrueType fonts are automatically stored inside PCB documents.
 When objects in a PCB document use a TrueType font, these objects will be shown using the same font geometry when the PCB document is opened on another computer, even if that TrueType font is not installed.

 When an object that uses a missing font is selected, a warning message appears at the top of the Properties panel.
 When changing object properties that affect its text (e.g., the text height or text itself), the Missing fonts dialog opens in which you can select a replacement font (Replacement).
-Enable the Replace for all text using this fonts option to apply the replacement font to all objects in the PCB document using the missing font.
+Enable the Apply to all text elements option to apply the replacement font to all objects in the PCB document using the missing font.

 The dialog also appears when changing text-related properties from the PCB List panel.